 Often instructional teams or entire departments choose to work on pedagogy together and need expertise, support, consultation, and facilitation.
-The Discussion Project’s curriculum and instruction experts can work with your group to customize professional learning opportunities and facilitate collaborative sessions.
-This offers personalized support directly aligned with your team and departmental needs, but can also grow and evolve as the team’s needs change over time.
+Our instruction experts can work with your group to customize professional learning opportunities.
+Our team also offers support through one-on-one coaching to design, implement and improve over time.

 What our professional learners say